jake-87/blog/content/blog/debruijn-explanation.md

   v
 λ λ λ
 ```
-- Using indexes, adding anything binders further left doesn’t affect the current binder's variables, or any further right.
+- Using indexes, adding any binders further left doesn’t affect the current binder's variables, or any further right.
-- Using levels, adding anything binders further right doesn’t affect the current binder's variables, or any further left.
+- Using levels, adding any binders further right doesn’t affect the current binder's variables, or any further left.

 [^1]: Technically, this is not actually needed.
 It is sufficient to keep track of everything and rename only names that would overlap.
 See <a href="https://www.microsoft.com/en-us/research/wp-content/uploads/2002/07/inline.pdf">here</a> for more.